Overview of discrimination in housing

 - you’re being evicted because your landlord has found out you’re gay

-- your landlord is being abusive and threatening towards you because you’re having a sex change
+- your landlord is being abusive and threatening towards you because you’re transitioning gender

 - you’ve asked your property management company to install a visual door entry system because you’re deaf but they’ve refused.